kuantingchen04/EECS485_P1/README.md

 You should notice that the folder from git is now on your local machine, called *p1-starter-code*.
 You will learn more about git basics and how to use the platform in the first discussion.

+You should not push to the starter code repository.
+Once you have received your p1 repository, add it to your cloned repo with the following commands:

+`git remote rename origin staff`

+`git remote add origin <URL>`

 ------

 Example Project Below README.md: